chad-bennett/start/content/post/lorem-ipsum.md

 - [zombie ipsum](http://www.zombieipsum.com/) - braaaaaains! and other dark and evil sounding stuff
 - [samuel l ipsum](http://slipsum.com/) - filler text consisting of nothing but samuel l jackson’s lines from the classic film Pulp Fiction
 - [cat ipsum](http://www.catipsum.com/) - cute and cuddly ipsum filled with fuzzy purring things that kitties do
+- [delorean ipsum](https://deloreanipsum.com/) - lines from the classic back to the future series

 ## languages and literature